Steps to deal with toxic coworkers never looked so good.

 Impact of Toxic Coworkers

-Toxic coworkers not only affect individuals, but the organization as a whole.
+Toxic coworkers affect not only individuals but also the organization as a whole.
 Some consequences include:

 For individuals: